This section of Ch. 3 will cover the following topics:

-Identifying prepositional phrases can help writers see and correct things like subject/verb agreement problems, sentence fragments, and other common grammatical errors.
+Identifying prepositional phrases can help writers correct things like subject/verb agreement problems, sentence fragments, and other common grammatical errors.
 (More about subjects and verbs in Ch.
 4.)

 To review prepositions, watch this cartoon video:

-Go back again to the sentences you used for Ex.
-1 in Ch.
+Go back again to the sentences from Ch.
 3.1.